sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 7. *Describe one way that a non-reductive physicalist might develop the claim that mental properties metaphysically supervene on physical properties.
 (Note: we discussed some candidate proposals in the course of discussing Karen Bennett’s contribution to the mental causation debate).*

+**Review this!**

-8. What is the difference between a priori (‘type-A’) physicalism and a posteriori (‘type-B’) physicalism?
-(More specifically, what commitment does the former accept that the latter rejects?).
+8. *What is the difference between a priori (‘type-A’) physicalism and a posteriori (‘type-B’) physicalism?
+(More specifically, what commitment does the former accept that the latter rejects?).*

 9. What is Hempel’s dilemma for physicalism?